KiraaDev/ReactBasics/README.md

 # ReactBasics By Gomer Gaufo Jr.

 ###
-This project helps user to understand the basic folder structure.
+This project helps user to understand the basic folder structure in ReactJs.

 ###
 src/